recursionlab/Echometamorphic/README.md

 ### Super-Linter

-Pull requests trigger the `lint` workflow which runs Super-Linter only on `README.md`, files in `.github`, and `.pre-commit-config.yaml`.
+Pull requests trigger the `lint` workflow.
+Super-Linter checks only `README.md`, files in `.github`, and `.pre-commit-config.yaml`.
 Validation is limited to Markdown, YAML, and JSON to avoid noise from other linters.